2019 Antalya Open (pool): Women's event

 The women's event took place from 8 to 10 November, with 34 participants.
 The double-elimination round lasted six rounds.
 The top four ranked players on the Tour all reached the last 16.
 Russia's Kristina Tkach (first seed) won her matches 7–1 and 7–3 to draw Veronika Ivanovskaia in the knockout round.
 Tkach won the match 7–6 to reach the quarter-finals.
-Belorussian player Marharyta Fefilava (second seed) won her two qualifying matches 7–0 and 7–2 to meet Kamila Khodjaeva in the last 16.
+Belarusian player Marharyta Fefilava (second seed) won her two qualifying matches 7–0 and 7–2 to meet Kamila Khodjaeva in the last 16.
 Fefilava defeated Khodjaeva 7–4 to reach the quarter-finals.
 Both Ana Gradišnik (third seed) and Kateryna Polovinchuk (fourth seed) also reached the last 16 round, but lost to Christine Steinlage and Oliwia Zalewska respectively.